DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 The goal of this next several weeks is to *refine what the game currently is* before we keep going on to the rest of the game.

+This game was always intended to be a skill-based action game with a focus on combat.
+As of right now, the game is not very fun to play, nor does it leave much room for skill expes

 #### Level Design + Level Art
 This section mainly concerns the *level designers*.